CSU-AAUP and CSUCONNects

-The general public in Connecticut held a less-than-favorable opinion about the quality of education to be found at the state university level (excluding UConn).
+The general public in Connecticut held a less-than-favorable opinion about the caliber of teaching to be found at the state university level (excluding UConn).
 It was described by many as an extension of high school, with few professors undertaking “real” research.
-Our task was to turn that opinion around so that when the time came to negotiate a new contract with the Board of Regents, the public would be in support of the faculty.
+Our task was to turn that opinion around so that voters in Connecticut would value the cost of the CSU’s in the Connecticut budget.

 how CSU-AAUP measures "more"

-Positive coverage in the local media, increases in enrollment, and legislative support for higher education.
+Positive coverage in the local media and legislative support for higher education.

-Our situational assessment indicated that the general public did not hold the CSU faculty in high regard.
-We developed a plan to connect with the media and the general public simultaneously using PR and social media.
-Currently, we manage their communications plan that includes social media, PR, blogging, print, and online digital advertising.
+To identify meaningful stories of research, we developed a plan to connect with the media and the general public simultaneously by using press releases and social media.
+Throughout the course of the project, we managed CSU-AAUP’s communications plan, which included social media, press releases, blogging, print, and digital advertising.

-Data indicates that 10,000 people have visited the CSUCONNects blog and Facebook pages since we began posting material online in September.
-Our recent re-evaluations indicate that the public is interested in learning more about faculty research and that the media is very willing to publish positive stories about faculty, students and the quality of research.
-The BOR has begun to give ground in negotiations, stating that the influx of phone calls and emails from the public—all with a very similar message—has been very noticeable.
+Data has indicated that since we began posting material online in September 2014, over 26,000 people have visited the website, with roughly 2,000-2,500 people being reached via Facebook per month.
+Our recent re-evaluations indicate that the public is interested in learning more about faculty research and that the media is very willing to publish positive stories about faculty, students, and the quality of research.